diantyapitaloka/Market-Segmentation-Banking/README.md

 - Subscription-Heavy Households, Customers whose spending is dominated by recurring digital services such as streaming, productivity software, and gym memberships.
 AI can provide a centralized subscription management dashboard that alerts users to price hikes or services that have remained unused for long periods.
 - Side-Hustle Solopreneurs, Individuals who maintain a full-time job while running small side businesses with cash flows that often mix with personal accounts.
 DaintyBank can offer automated financial reporting that uses smart categorization to help these users track the profit and loss of their micro-ventures.
 - The Crypto-Curious Investors, This segment regularly transfers funds to digital asset exchanges and shows a high interest in diversifying into alternative portfolios.
 The bank can act as a secure bridge by providing crypto-asset tracking features directly within the main banking app to offer a holistic view of their wealth.

-Social Impact Philanthropists
-These users show consistent transaction patterns toward non-profits, charities, or community fundraising campaigns.
+- Social Impact Philanthropists, These users show consistent transaction patterns toward non-profits, charities, or community fundraising campaigns.
 To build loyalty, DaintyBank can provide an automated "round-up" feature where transaction change is donated to partner social institutions that align with the user's interests.

 The Hyper-Local Enthusiasts
 A group whose spending occurs primarily at MSMEs and local businesses within their immediate residential or office vicinity.
 An effective strategy involves offering double loyalty points or specific cashback at local partner merchants to support the regional micro-economic ecosystem.